 A key development at that point was the addition of bright color to the Dutch oven pots they produced.
 There had already been color on BK products, just not as bright or as diverse in range.

 The range of colors had been a defining feature of Le Creuset’s Dutch oven products during the past century, but the most famous of the lot was the Flame Orange, which is still the company signature.
 It has to be said that Flame Orange does feel like somewhat of a tribute to the Dutch, too.

 So, initially, modern Dutch ovens only included an enamel coating on the inside of the pot – competitor BK was responsible for that.

 In the early 20th century, Le Creuset started adding an enamel coating on the outside – the most prominent feature being the color they introduced.

 Staub is late to the Dutch Oven Game, but Still Matter

-Staub is another French company which has gone on to dominate the Dutch oven industry.
+Staub is another French company that has gone on to dominate the Dutch oven industry.

 They were established in 1974 when they introduced what went on to be known as the double-glazed enamel.

 It was an important “invention” for the industry because it meant that the risk of rust and dirt build-up would be minimized – and in most cases, it actually eliminated both rust and dirt.
 The Dutch oven became considerably easier for owners to clean.